saurabhjha1/aws-k8-provisioner/install.md

-The script only works on ubuntu and tested with ubuntu 22.04
+The script only works on ubuntu/macosx and tested with ubuntu 22.04/sonoma

 * create conda/py env and activate it
 ```shell